Call Us Today: 780-459-1066

 Yes, ultrasound therapy is safe!
 Our experienced physiotherapists won’t use it over any metal implants, the heart, the back or stomach (if someone is pregnant), the reproductive organs, any skin conditions, and cancer.

-Does ultrasound therapy help nerve damage?
+Does ultrasound therapy help with nerve damage?

-No, ultrasound therapy cannot help nerve damage.
+No, ultrasound therapy cannot help with nerve damage.

 Ready to find out if ultrasound therapy will work for you?